-1. Provide seed grants to faculty to create or strengthen international collaborations a.
-Partner with the Academic Senate to launch a first round of seed grants during the 2021-22 academic year
+1. Provide seed grants to faculty to create or expand international collaborations

-2. Develop and support interdisciplinary faculty seminars abroad designed to enhance curriculum, mobility, and research partnerships a.
+2. Develop interdisciplinary faculty seminars abroad designed to enhance curriculum, mobility, and research partnerships a.
 Partner with the Office of Research to assist faculty in identifying funding sources with international foci that maximize our existing research strengths

 - a.
 Partner with campus stakeholders to identify country locations - b.
 Partner with Academic Senate to develop a review and selection process to send a cohort of faculty on a seminar abroad in 2022 a.
-Partner with University Relations to create a plan for development work with international corporations, foundations, alumni and donors
+Partner with University Relations to create a plan for development work with international corporations, foundations, alumni, and donors